Elliot Minor

-Elliot Minor was a English rock band from York, England.
-The band currently consists of lead vocalist and guitarist Alex Davies, vocalist and guitarist Ed Minton, drummer Dan Hetherton, bassist Ed Hetherton and keyboardist Ali Paul.
+Elliot Minor are an English rock band from York, England.
+The band consists of lead vocalist and guitarist Alex Davies, vocalist and guitarist Ed Minton, drummer Dan Hetherton, bassist Ed Hetherton and keyboardist Ali Paul.
 The band had a string of Top 40 singles in the UK chart, including "Jessica", "The White One Is Evil", "Still Figuring Out" alongside their biggest hit "Parallel Worlds".
 In 2010, the band entered an indefinite hiatus which lasted until 2014 when they played some reunion shows and released a new single before returning to their hiatus.
+In November 2024, they announced their return from hiatus and are releasing new music and playing select UK city shows in 2025.

 History

-Formation and early days: 2000–2006
+The Academy: Formation and early days: 2000–2006

+Elliot Minor started as 'The Academy' with Alex Davies and Ed Minton as an acoustic duo when they met at Uppingham School, both aged thirteen years old.

+Alex Davies, Dan and Ed Hetherton, and Ali Paul originally attended The Minster School, York, and had music scholarships to sing in the cathedral choir at York Minster.

-Elliot Minor started as 'The Academy' with Alex Davies, Ed Minton and a mutual friend when they met at school when they were thirteen.
-Davies bumped into childhood friend Dan Hetherton and ended up inviting him along to a band practice to see if he was interested in joining their band.
-Dan Hetherton joined as the band's drummer, who then recruited his brother Ed to join the band on bass.
-Ali Paul was eventually invited to join the band on keyboards, completing the band's lineup.
+Davies invited childhood friend Dan Hetherton as a drummer to a band practice to see if he was interested in joining.
+Dan Hetherton recruited his brother Ed (nicknamed 'Teddy') to join the band on bass.
+Ali Paul was eventually invited to join the band on keyboard, completing the band's lineup.
+The band name was changed to 'Elliot Minor' to avoid copyright issues with 'The Academy'.

 Elliot Minor: 2006–2008

-In 2006, Elliot Minor won a MySpace competition to support McFly for one show on their Greatest Hits tour with an audience of over 13,000 at Manchester.
+In 2006, Elliot Minor won a MySpace competition to support McFly for one show on their Motion in the Ocean tour with an audience of over 11,000 at Newcastle.
 They signed to Repossession Records, an independent label run by their manager, Gary Ashley.
 Their first single, "Parallel Worlds", reached No. 31 on the UK Singles Chart; subsequent singles, "Jessica", "The White One Is Evil", and "Still Figuring Out", all reached the top 30.
 "Parallel Worlds" was reissued, followed by "Time After Time".
 In 2007 they headlined a new music festival in the south called Butserfest.

 Elliot Minor signed a distribution deal with Warner Bros.
 Records and recorded their debut album in Santa Monica, California, with Jim Wirt, producer for Hoobastank, Jack's Mannequin, Something Corporate, Incubus and others, and it debuted on 14 April 2008.
 Many of the songs from the album were written during their school days.
 Upon release, the album managed to debut at No. 6 on the UK Albums Chart, and at No. 30 on the Irish Albums Chart.